Anti-miRNA oligonucleotides: Muscular Development

 AMOs can also be used to prevent apoptosis, or organ hypoplasia, of the heart in the presence of high concentrations of hydrogen peroxide.
 Hydrogen peroxide can induce apoptosis through oxidative stress.
 This is because oxidative stress caused by H_{2}O_{2} induces increased activity of miRNA-1.
 This increased miRNA-1 activity represses the activity of Bcl-2, inducing apoptosis.
 However, by creating and introducing an AMO for miRNA-1 in an environment of oxidative stress, the response to H_{2}O_{2} is reduced, creating a resistance to oxidative stress in the heart.
-Because of this, the amount of hydrogen peroxide-induced apoptosis of cardiomyocytes is be reduced in heart disease.
+Because of this, the amount of hydrogen peroxide-induced apoptosis of cardiomyocytes is reduced in heart disease.
 Due to the reduction of cardiomyocyte death in conditions of oxidative stress by the anti-miRNA-1 Oligonucleotide, miRNA regulation can allow us to more deeply understand the development of the heart, as well as the survival of heart muscle in low oxygen conditions.